-- cpuprof (string output_file): Turn on CPU profiling of hekad; output is logged to the output_file. - max_message_loops (uint): The maximum number of times a message can be re-injected into the system.
-This is used to prevent infinite message loops from filter to filter; the default is 4. - max_process_inject (uint): The maximum number of messages that a sandbox filter's ProcessMessage function can inject in a single call; the default is 1. - max_process_duration (uint64): The maximum number of nanoseconds that a sandbox filter's ProcessMessage function can consume in a single call before being terminated; the default is 100000.
+- cpuprof (string output\file): Turn on CPU profiling of hekad; output is logged to the output\file. - max\message\loops (uint): The maximum number of times a message can be re-injected into the system.
+This is used to prevent infinite message loops from filter to filter; the default is 4. - max\process\inject (uint): The maximum number of messages that a sandbox filter's ProcessMessage function can inject in a single call; the default is 1. - max\process\duration (uint64): The maximum number of nanoseconds that a sandbox filter's ProcessMessage function can consume in a single call before being terminated; the default is 100000. - max\timer\inject (uint): The maximum number of messages that a sandbox filter's TimerEvent function can inject in a single call; the default is 10.

-- max_timer_inject (uint): The maximum number of messages that a sandbox filter's TimerEvent function can inject in a single call; the default is 10. - max_pack_idle (string): A time duration string (e.x.
+- max\pack\idle (string): A time duration string (e.x.
 "2s", "2m", "2h") indicating how long a message pack can be 'idle' before its considered leaked by heka.
 If too many packs leak from a bug in a filter or output then heka will eventually halt.
 This setting indicates when that is considered to have occurred. - maxprocs (int): Enable multi-core usage; the default is 1 core.
 More cores will generally increase message throughput.
 Best performance is usually attained by setting this to 2 x (number of cores).
-This assumes each core is hyper-threaded. - memprof (string output_file): Enable memory profiling; output is logged to the output_file. - poolsize (int): Specify the pool size of maximum messages that can exist; default is 100 which is usually sufficient and of optimal performance. - decoder_poolsize (int): Specify the number of decoder sets to spin up for use converting input data to Heka's Message objects.
-Default is 4, optimal value is variable, depending on number of total running plugins, number of expected concurrent connections, amount of expected traffic, and number of available cores on the host. - plugin_chansize (int): Specify the buffer size for the input channel for the various Heka plugins.
-Defaults to 50, which is usually sufficient and of optimal performance. - base_dir (string): Base working directory Heka will use for persistent storage through process and server restarts.
+This assumes each core is hyper-threaded. - memprof (string output\file): Enable memory profiling; output is logged to the output\file. - poolsize (int): Specify the pool size of maximum messages that can exist; default is 100 which is usually sufficient and of optimal performance. - plugin\chansize (int): Specify the buffer size for the input channel for the various Heka plugins.
+Defaults to 50, which is usually sufficient and of optimal performance. - base\dir (string): Base working directory Heka will use for persistent storage through process and server restarts.
 The hekad process must have read and write access to this directory.
-Defaults to /var/cache/hekad (or c:varcachehekad on Windows). - share_dir (string): Root path of Heka's "share directory", where Heka will expect to find certain resources it needs to consume.
+Defaults to /var/cache/hekad (or c:varcachehekad on Windows). - share\dir (string): Root path of Heka's "share directory", where Heka will expect to find certain resources it needs to consume.
 The hekad process should have read- only access to this directory.
-Defaults to /usr/share/heka (or c:usrshareheka on Windows).
+Defaults to /usr/share/heka (or c:\usr\share\heka on Windows).